zowe/zowe-explorer-intellij/README.md

 To start using the plugin:
 * Install the plugin in your Intellij based IDE.
-* Contact your RACF administrator so that your user is in the
+* Contact your RACF administrator so that your user is in the [IZUUSER RACF group](https://www.ibm.com/docs/en/zos/2.4.0?topic=guide-security-structures-zosmf)
-  <a href="https://www.ibm.com/docs/en/zos/2.4.0?topic=guide-security-structures-zosmf">IZUUSER RACF group</a>.
 * You are ready to go!
 Start working with z/OS from the IDE.

 **Note: z/OS 2.1 or higher is required**